-I meannnn you can’t get more fall than this.
-Delicious, fluffy spiced apple donuts slathered in melted butter and coated in a cinnamon sugar mixture.
+I meannnn it doesn’t get more fall than this.
+Cakey apple cider-infused donuts, slathered in melted butter, and generously coated with irresistible cinnamon sugar.
 Whew whew whew.
-Drool worthy.
-These apple cider donuts will have you dreaming about them Lol.
+Drool-worthy.
+These apple cider donuts are so good will have you dreaming about them!

 Definitely save this recipe for later once Cider is back in stores.
 It’ll cut down on the time significantly.
 Or check out my Homemade Mulled Apple Cider recipe.